 Some types of cholangitis may be easier to clear up with treatment.
 Take all medications as prescribed and see your doctor for all follow-up appointments.

-You can prevent complications with daily lifestyle changes like quitting smoking.
-A healthy, balanced diet with plenty of fiber may ease cholangitis symptoms and prevent complications.
-Talk to your doctor or nutritionist about the best diet plan for you.
+You can prevent complications with daily lifestyle measures, such as not smoking.
+A balanced diet with plenty of fiber may ease cholangitis symptoms and prevent complications.
+Talk with your doctor or nutritionist about the best diet plan for you.